Is it easy or difficult to use our developer documentation? Let us know in this short survey ↗

 Org upgrade process

-Note: For more detailed org upgrade instructions, see Upgrade from Classic Engine (opens new window).
+For detailed org upgrade instructions, see the Self-service upgrade process (opens new window)

-• After upgrading to Okta Identity Engine, your auth experience may continue to mimic Classic Engine, but your admin experience changes and all of the Okta objects from Classic Engine are now compatible with Identity Engine.
+• After upgrading to Okta Identity Engine, your auth experience may continue to mimic Classic Engine.
+However, your admin experience changes and all Okta objects from Classic Engine are now compatible with Identity Engine.

-• The existing Okta-hosted Sign-In Widget works as-is after you upgrade your org.
+• After you upgrade, the existing Okta-hosted Sign-In Widget works as-is.

 Post-org upgrade steps